Skin Prick Testing for an Accurate Allergy Diagnosis

+If you have itchy eyes, nasal congestion, hives or other common symptoms, allergy testing with an Atlanta allergist can identify triggers and inform treatment.
 There are three types of skin testing methods to determine if you are allergic to a certain substance.
-The most common of the three is what is called a “Skin Prick Test”.
+The most common of the three is a “Skin Prick Test”.
 This test can also be referred to as a skin scratch or puncture test.

-Skin Prick or Skin Scratch test is a method used to check for immediate allergic reactions to as many as 40 different allergens at once.
-A skin prick test is administered to identify allergies to pollen, mold, pet dander, dust mites, and food allergies.
-The tests are done in 1 of 2 places which are the forearm and upper back.
-The forearm is used mostly for adults while upper backtests are performed on children.
+The skin prick or skin scratch test is a method used to check for immediate allergic reactions to as many as 40 different allergens at once.
+A skin prick test is administered by an allergy doctor to identify allergies to pollen, mold, pet dander, dust mites, and food allergies.
+The tests are done in 1 of 2 places, which are the forearm and upper back.
+The forearm is used mostly for adults, while upper back tests are performed on children.

-These tests are not painful, as it uses tiny needles that barely penetrate the surface of the skin, in most to all cases you won’t even bleed.
+These tests are not painful, as they use tiny needles that barely penetrate the surface of the skin; in most cases, you won’t even bleed.
 Due to the possibility of a reaction, there could be mild to moderate discomfort.

-The first step to performing a Skin Prick test is to make sure the area is clean, by using alcohol swabs.
-Once the test site has cleaned a nurse will draw small marks on your skin’s surface then will apply a drop of allergen extract next to each mark.
-Using a “Lancet” the nurse will then prick the extracts into the skin’s surface, using a new lancet each time to make sure the allergens are not mixed.
+The first step to performing a skin prick test is to make sure the area is clean, by using alcohol swabs.
+Once the test site has been cleaned, a nurse will draw small marks on your skin’s surface, then will apply a drop of allergen extract next to each mark.
+Using a “Lancet,” the nurse will then prick the extract into the skin’s surface, using a new lancet each time to make sure the allergens are not mixed.

-For better and faster results there will be 2 additional substances used along with the allergens.
-These 2 substances are a Histamine and Glycerin (saline).
+For better and faster results, two additional substances will be used in conjunction with the allergens.
+These 2 substances are a histamine and glycerin (saline).

-Glycerin is a type of saline is to test to see if you have sensitive skin.
+Glycerin is a type of saline used to test if you have sensitive skin.
 Most people will not react to glycerin or saline.

 How Long Does a Skin Prick Test Take?